36. Application Exercise: Version 16

 …

-# now we need to generate the redirect URL, including the CSRF token if required
+# now it's time to generate the URL redirection, not forgetting the CSRF token if requested

 if config['parameters']['with_csrftoken']: